These bylaws were adopted by membership vote on October 22, 2022.

 A. General Membership Procedure for Voting

-1. Eligibility to Vote: All NKD members are eligible to vote, provided they have attended at least two NKD meetings (one of which must be a general membership meeting) within the previous twelve months and have paid dues prior to the vote.
+1. Eligibility to Vote: All NKD members are eligible to vote, provided they have attended or participated in at least two NKD meetings (one of which must be a general membership meeting) or NKD-organized events in support of the club’s endorsed candidates or policy platforms within the previous twelve months and have paid dues prior to the vote.
+The meeting at which the vote is taking place counts toward the two-meeting requirement.
 Each member is entitled to one vote, except as hereinafter described.
+The Executive Committee has discretion to set a deadline by which members must pay dues and sign up in advance of a meeting at which a vote will take place in order to determine which attendees are eligible to vote.

 2. Notice of Vote: All general membership meetings in which a vote will take place must be announced to the public at least one week in advance.

 3. Proxy Voting: Any member of NKD may authorize as his or her proxy another member of NKD.
 The proxy may be general or limited and must be communicated in writing by the member authorizing it, and filed with the meeting chair before the vote.
+The Executive Committee has discretion to set a deadline by which a proxy must be filed in advance of a meeting at which a vote will take place.
 A proxy is authorized to act notwithstanding the presence of the person authorizing him/her to act as such proxy, but said person may, before any vote is taken, declare to the meeting chair that said proxy is revoked.
-No member of NKD may act proxy for more than one other member at any time.
+No member of NKD may act as proxy for more than one other member at any time.

 B. Endorsement Voting